top of page

 The real travesty here is that boys cannot control their impulses until they are older, and parents or authority figures, out of ignorance, punish and shame their behavior.
 No wonder we have so many angry men in the world.

-The hopeful reality, I believe, is that there are many reformist educators like Maggie Dent and Dr. Ross Greene, who are breaking down stereotypes and advocating for more empathy, collaborative problem solving, and movement/play time in schools.
+However, there are many reformist educators like Maggie Dent and Dr. Ross Greene, who are breaking down stereotypes and advocating for more empathy, collaborative problem solving, and movement/play time in schools.
 In my own children's school, fidget toys are a daily necessity for many of the second grade boys.

-Parent Effectiveness Training, which started as a course in 1962 and later was published as a book in 1970, teaches communication skills and conflict resolution to parents.
+Parent Effectiveness Training (P.E.T.), which started as a course in 1962 and later was published as a book in 1970, teaches communication skills and conflict resolution to parents.
 Its author, Dr. Thomas Gordon, was nominated for the Nobel Peace Prize three times.
 P.E.T. focuses on techniques like active listening, "I" messages, and the "no-lose" method for resolving conflicts between parents and children.
 It has sold over 6 million copies worldwide and been translated into over 30 languages.

 Similarly, Marshall Rosenberg started his Nonviolent Communication program in the 1960s, which was first used to provide mediation and communication skills training during federally funded school integration projects.
 He believed that all conflict is the tragic expression of an unmet need, and that all humans share the same fundamental needs.
 He wrote three books on parenting including Raising Children Compassionately: Parenting the Nonviolent Communication Way, Parenting from Your Heart, and Respectful Parents, Respectful Kids.